zonca/zonca.github.io-source/content/twofactor_ucsd.md

 you click accept and you're done.

-Second best is to use the Duo or the Google Authenticator app to generate codes, then you can copy those codes into the login form, and this is anyway needed for VPN access, you choose the "2 Steps secured - allthroughucsd" option, type your password followed by a comma and the code.
+Second best is to use the Duo or the Google Authenticator app to generate codes, then you can copy those codes into the login form, and this is anyway useful for VPN access, you choose the "2 Steps secured - allthroughucsd" option, type your password followed by a comma and the code, otherwise just the password and get a push notification on your primary device.

 Then you can just add a mobile number and receive a text or add a landline and receive a call.